How to Set a Table for Any Occasion

 The dessert plate and utensils can either be brought out before dessert or set with the rest of the meal's utensils.
 If you choose the latter, there are two options:

-Adding more complexity to a basic table setting can quickly seem intimidating, but as long as you remember to follow the outside-in rule, complicated settings come together.
+Adding more complexity to a basic table setting can initially seem intimidating, but as long as you remember to follow the outside-in rule, complicated settings come together.

 #3 Formal Table Setting Arrangements: Placing Everything You Need